EMPRESS. XV. A New Determination of the Primordial Helium Abundance Suggesting a Moderately Low $Y_\mathrm{P}$ Value: Observations and Data Reduction

 \subsubsection{SWIMS Observations}

 We conducted NIR spectroscopy with SWIMS long-slit spectroscopy mode for 4 of our sample galaxies, J2302+0049, J2115-1734, J2229+2725, and J0159+0751 on 2022 November 25 (PI: M. Ouchi).
 SWIMS has blue and red channels with the dichroic at 1.4 $\mu$m, covering the wavelength range of 0.9-2.5 $\mu$m.
 We used $zJ$ and $HK_\mathrm{s}$ grisms for blue and red channels, accomplishing the spectral resolutions of $R \sim 700-1200$ and $R \sim 600-1000$, respectively.
 We used an ABBA (ABA) dither pattern for J2302+0049 and J2229+2725 (J2115-1734 and J0159+0751) with a 300 second exposure at each dither position.
-A nearby A0V Hipparcos star HIP26934 was observed at the end of the observing run for flux calibration.
+A nearby A0V Hipparcos star, HIP26934, was observed at the end of the observing run for flux calibration.

 These data were reduced using the IRAF package.
 We performed flat-fielding, wavelength calibration, sky subtraction, background subtraction, and cosmic-ray cleaning.
 Wavelength solutions for the SWIMS spectra were determined with OH sky lines.
-One-dimensional spectra were then extracted from the two-dimensional spectra with a boxcar aperture that encompasses whole emission line component.
+One-dimensional spectra were then extracted from the two-dimensional spectra with a boxcar aperture that encompasses the whole emission line component, with a typical width of 20 pixels.
 We then performed flux calibration using the observed A0V star.
 Error spectra were extracted with the read-out/photon noise of sky+object emission.
 The example SWIMS spectrum is shown in Figure \ref{fig:spec}.